CoenraadS/Bracket-Pair-Colorizer-2/README.md

 # 🎄 Christmas Notice ☃️

 This project started on 3 Dec 2016.
-Now 5 years later, it has become a native feature in VSCode.
+Now 5 years later, it has become a [native feature](https://code.visualstudio.com/blogs/2021/09/29/bracket-pair-colorization) in VSCode.
+The feature can be enabled by adding the setting `"editor.bracketPairColorization.enabled": true`.

 This extension has seen wilder success then I could over ever dreamed of, with over 10M+ downloads.